Chrism Mass Sermon 2019

-It is, of course, customary for priests to concelebrate the Chrism Mass with the Bishop, and therefore - to help all concerned with preparations - I enclose a reply form is downloadable from this website.
-Please fill it in and return to my office - as soon as possible, but by Monday 19 March at the latest.
+It is, of course, customary for priests to concelebrate the Chrism Mass with the Bishop, and therefore - to help all concerned with preparations - a form is included on this web page.
+Please fill it out and return to my office - as soon as possible, but by Monday 1 April at the latest.

-Please would you discuss arrangements with all other clergy in the parish, and ensure that names are either on one or on separate reply cards, or they write direct to me on email@example.com.
-Please feel free to duplicate this letter for their information.
+Please would you discuss arrangements with all other clergy in the parish, and ensure that names are either on one or on separate forms, or they write direct to me on email@example.com.

 This will help us here in the office, and the local priests liaising with cathedral staff, to ensure that enough vestments, service papers, sets of oils etc are provided.

 Two further points: